P13N: Personalization in Generative AI Workshop

 • Dataset curation for benchmarking personalized generative models

-• Benchmark and evaluation metrics, developing standardized protocols to measure personalization quality, style consistency, and identity preservation
+• Benchmark and evaluation metrics for personalization quality, style consistency, and identity preservation

 • New methods for personalized video generation

-• Ethical and privacy considerations in personalization (addressing user consent, data ownership, and transparency in personalized content generation)
+• Ethical and privacy considerations (user consent, data ownership, transparency)

 • Personalized storytelling and narrative visualization